PS2U/TechNote/system-design/designing-data-intensive-applications/ch3.md

 ![](img/ch3-merge-sstable-segements.jpg)

 2. In order to find a particular key in the file, you no longer need to keep an index of all the keys in memory.
-For an example: say you’re looking for the key handiwork, but you don’t know the exact offset of that key in the segment file.
+For an example: say you're looking for the key handiwork, but you don't know the exact offset of that key in the segment file.
 However, you do know the offsets for the keys handbag and handsome, and because of the sorting you know that handiwork must appear between those two.

 ![](img/ch3-sstable-with-index.jpg)